HelgaSen/Workshop3/Instruction_git.md

 Branches in Git are used for

 Branches in Git are used for encapsulating changes.
 In Git, branches are a part of everyday development process.
-When you want to add a new feature or fix a bug—no matter how big or how small—you spawn a new branch.
+When you want to add a new feature or fix a bug — no matter how big or how small — you spawn a new branch.

+To create a new branch use

+    git brabch <branch_name>

 ### ![Icon](icon2.png) Branches merge